envris/digital-trade-handbook/strategy/team-structure/index.md

 order: 2
 ---

-## Taking Farmers to Markets service lines
+## Taking Farmers to Market service lines

 Our delivery teams are organised into 4 'service lines'.